 Pablo’s parents are both college-educated, his father was born in New Jersey and studied engineering while his mother migrated to the U.S at age nine and studied medicine, so this makes Pablo feel a bit inadequate but not enough to push himself into reapplying to college.
 College was one of the main topics of this book.
 Pablo either had friends who graduated or dropped out, Leanna herself wished she could attend college too.
 Pablo does not know what he wants to study or what he wants to do with his own life, but his goal for most of the book is to get back into NYU as if attending would give him direction in his life.
 I have very often heard people give the advice, “don’t worry you’ll figure it out” in college, which could be the case for some people but not everyone.
 I think Pablo was right in holding off on college until he figured himself out.
 One thing I noticed that is the same from Emergency contact is Choi writing style which includes the character oversharing every small detail and runaway thought.
 I enjoyed that kind of extra-ness but I don’t think it’s for everyone.

 Choi makes it clear that Leanna is very busy, either touring, taking business meetings, or at meet and greets, but sometimes she only gives Pablo half her attention.
-Choi makes it clear that Leanna is very busy, either touring, taking business meetings, or at meet and greets, but sometimes she only gives Pablo half her attention.
-This was a big point made when Pablo is in Korea and, instead of telling him that she’s taking a business meeting in China, Leanna lets Pablo believe that she’s still in Korea and that she could show him Seoul, a place he always wanted to visit.
+This later drives a wedge in their relationship.
+For instance, Leanna lies to Pablo while he’s in Korea and promises to show him Seoul.
+However, Pablo later learns his girlfriend was in a business meeting in China.
 When Leanna finally gets back in Korea, she apologizes to Pablo and gives him her apology but continues to text on her phone that was really when I was done with her.
 She hardly gets to see her boyfriend, and when she’s finally with him, she decides not to give him her full attention.
 This was when I started to realize that Leanna wants a boyfriend that can conform to her schedule, or else it would never work out.
 That’s asking a lot for anyone.

 Additionally, when Leanna and Pablo are caught by the paparazzi, Leanna refuses to explain to Pablo what “it’s taken care of” means as if it’s a dirty secret.
 An explanation would have taken two seconds, Leanna later accuses Pablo of wanting to benefit from her fame.
 Like really, girl?
 I’m pretty sure it was made clear that he does not want that, or your money when he turned down that expensive coat, she tried to buy him.